liuis/truffle-conflux/notes/release/v5.0.0/src/features/abstractions/index.md

 `pragma experimental ABIEncoderV2;`

-This allows you to use complex function arguments and return values in Solidity and interact with the resulting contracts via truffle-contract's JS interface.
+This allows you to use complex function arguments and return values in Solidity and interact with the resulting contracts via truffle-conflux-contract's JS interface.

 <details>
 <summary>See example contract</summary>